Out of School -- Not Out of Opportunity

 TRI-TOWN COLLABORATIVE, WALLINGFORD-MERIDEN-MIDDLETOWN

 Program Contact: Julie Roebelen (203) 379-2567

-Women & Families Center Open DOHR program provides intake, assessment, case management and job placement services to participants receiving occupational skills training at Middlesex Community College (Meriden and Middletown campuses), Gateway Community College, and Middletown Adult Education.
-Training selections include Certified Nursing Assistant, Human Services Assistant, Emergency Medical Technician, Small Engine Repair Technician or Computer Technician.
-For those youth completing occupational skills training, work experiences will be developed and take place at work-sites in and around Greater Meriden, Middletown, New Haven and other towns where participants may reside or travel.
+Women & Families Center Open DOHR provides enrollment for skills training at Middlesex Community College, Gateway Community College, and Middletown Adult Education.
+Training options: Certified Nursing Assistant, Human Services Assistant or Emergency Medical Technician.
+Work experiences coordinated at sites in and around Greater Meriden, Middletown, New Haven and other towns where participants may reside or travel.
+Job placement assistance.